ome/omero-ms-queue/components/kew-artemis/README.md

 and `broker.xml` files.
 In `bootstrap.xml` you should be able to see the setting of the `domain` attribute whereas `broker.xml` should have a `security-settings` section with access permissions.
-Also, the `examples` directory is packed with lots of examples you might want to look at.
+Also, the `examples` directory in the Artemis distribution is packed with lots of examples you might want to look at.

 Our tests in the `end2end` package come with a complete example of a secured embedded Artemis instance configured programmatically using the `config`